oguru/DnD-AI/Session/10 - Loose Ends.md

 **Dragon's Firewater** - Burns going down, burns coming up!
 Make a Constitution saving throw; success heals you and lets you breathe fire, failure burns and knocks you down!

-**Raven's Reward** (made by Ratan) - The blackest brew you've ever seen, cough up magical treasures!
-But mind you, some say you might hack up something legendary that'll vanish by dawn!

 **Dragon's Piss** - It's honest work!
 Watery, tasteless ale that somehow still gets you drunk!

 **Chaos Cider** - Changes color like a chameleon having a fit!
-Grants you resistance to random damage for an hour!
+Grants you resistance to random damage for 30 minutes!
+Const save or causes you to projectile vomit every 30 seconds for 30 minutes

-**Memory Mead** - Golden honey wine that sparkles with tiny lights; helps you remember everything perfectly or learn new skills for a day!"
+Ratan steps out and says "i've been brewing something very special with the rarest ingredients, and i have enough for each one of you to partake":

+**Raven's Reward** (made by Ratan) - The blackest brew you've ever seen, cough up magical treasures!
+But mind you, some say you might hack up something legendary that'll vanish by dawn!

 **Raven's Reward Effects:**
 [Consumables by Rarity](https://docs.google.com/spreadsheets/d/1cscj9c_eSElaxskotQoHCRfnh26J5PID4AQz09Qjw0E/edit?gid=1172490832#gid=1172490832)